AlexV0611/AlexV0611/README.md

 - 👋 Hi, I’m @AlexV0611
-- 👀 I’m interested in Data Science.
+- 👀 I’m interested in Data Science, machine learning, analytics, BI
 - 🌱 I’m currently a Jr. Data Scientist
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...